Sport and Exercise Physiotherapy (MSc)

 This well-established full-time MSc Sport & Exercise Physiotherapy course aims to develop sports physiotherapy practitioners to work at a specialist level within their field.

-It is designed to help you develop towards ACPSM Gold standard level, using competencies defined by IFSP, as well as developing the knowledge, skills and behaviours that could help you pursue a career in sport and exercise.
+The curriculum was designed in collaboration with the Association of Chartered Physiotherapists in Sports Medicine (ACPSM) and international organisations such as the International Federation of Sports Physiotherapists (IFSP).
+It is designed to help you develop towards ACPSM Gold standard level, using competencies defined by IFSPT, as well as developing the knowledge, skills and behaviours that could help you further your career within sport and exercise.

 The course aims to develop your evaluative, critical thinking and problem-solving skills, and to increase your practical and theoretical knowledge of sports science and injury, so that you can apply these skills in the further advancement of your career.

 Full-time students undertake the taught modules in one academic year and then have up to a further six months to complete the dissertation.

 We are ranked in the top 10 in the country for physiotherapy, and are well known for our expertise within the sports physiotherapy specialist area.

 Graduates of the MSc will have achieved the theoretical requirements of the Gold level Association of Chartered Physiotherapists in Sports Medicine certificate.

 The course was designed with input from national organisations such as the Association of Chartered Physiotherapists in Sports Medicine (ACPSM) and international organisations such as the International Federation of Sports Physical Therapy (IFSPT).